 I remember waking up in recovery and getting asked how much pain I felt, on a scale from 1 to 10.
 It was definitely 10 but I said “6 or 7” because I knew that the amount of medication that they would give me would only make me feel worse later (more nauseous and groggy).
 I was in and out of it for a while.
 The next thing I remember is waking up back in the room, with the nurse giving me a cup of water.
 It was 4pm.
 My surgeon had left a handwritten note for me to read, which I greatly appreciated during that time.
 I slowly drank some water then fell asleep again.
 I woke up about an hour later and the nurse wanted me to try to pee.
 I cannot imagine what my face looked like as I looked up at her but I was horrified at the thought of having to move.
 I also knew I wasn’t going to be able to pee, however she was persistent.
 She put out her arm and I used my ARMS ONLY to get into a sitting position, which then she let me sit and told me to do some deep breathing.
 After 30 seconds, she helped me stand and I shuffled over to the toilet.
 I could not sit down due to the extreme pain so she had to lower me onto the toilet (at this point a burp just burst forth and she laughed and said that was normal and a good sign that my body was trying to expel the gas that was pumped into me).
 I could not pee, however there was a lot of blood.
 She gave me a pair of hospital underwear and a pad and helped me back to my bed.

 The pain I felt after moving for the first time I will never forget.
-I have been through multiple surgeries in my life, and had to deal with severe endometriosis pain for 5 years, but never have I felt pain like that.
+I have been through multiple surgeries in my life, and had to deal with severe endometriosis pain for about five years, but never have I felt pain like that.
 I couldn’t help but cry out in pain after.
 It felt like someone was mixing my abdomen up with a knife then repeatedly stabbing it.
 This is the part I wish I could have mentally prepared for – I would suggest sitting down with yourself in front of a mirror a week or so before the surgery and just saying “I will be in extreme pain, but I will get through it, I will heal” or something… because that was hell.
 I laid still for some time and tried to eat some soup.
 Make sure that you only eat VERY LIGHT FOOD for the first 2-3 days after surgery.
 Lots of liquids and soup.
 This will ensure that you do not vomit and also will help to get your bowels moving again as well.
 At 8pm the nurse woke me up again and helped me to pee.
 I was finally able to pee, so I was sent home.
 The first few times you pee, you will feel a terrible burn – this is due to the catheter that was stuck up into the bladder.
 The drive home was painful (if you are the driver try to drive slow and avoid bumps).
 If you are helping someone who just had this surgery, please be gentle with them and be patient… I am going to say it again… patience is greatly appreciated during this time.

 I got all set up in my bed, I had about 6 or 7 stacked pillows so I could lay like I could in the hospital bed (you’re going to want to do this, as lying flat is not recommended for about 1-2 weeks after surgery).
 At 9pm I just laid there with tears falling down my face – I was having such a hard time processing everything, all the pain, all the fear and how much I felt like I couldn’t get through this.
 I stayed like that for about 3 hours, I think I was in shock and it was my body’s way of trying to cope.